What Teaching at Community College Taught Me About Learning

 In 2014, 45% of American undergraduates attended community college, so their slice of the higher education pie is considerable.
 But most of us don’t know that.

 For more than half a century, community colleges have offered an affordable launching pad to academic and career achievement, especially for those most economically in need.
-Their impact extends beyond the students (some famous ones include Pulitzer prize-winning Gwendolyn Brooks, actor Tom Hanks, director George Lucas and bestselling author Amy Tan to name but a few) they directly serve at 1,100 community colleges across the country, to the broader community and to the nation.
+Some famous community college alums include Pulitzer Prize–winning poet Gwendolyn Brooks, actor Tom Hanks, director George Lucas, and bestselling author Amy Tan, to name but a few.
+The impact of America’s 1,100 community colleges extends beyond the students they directly serve to the broader community and to the nation.

 In Open Admissions, Ned Bachus seeks to elevate the often under-appreciated status of community college in the national conversation about education.
-Through the observant eyes of an award-winning writer and educator, this unique and hard-hitting memoir details community college students breaking through barriers in ways that parallel the author’s own growth—integrating his insights during the semester before his retirement.
-Bachus offers story after story about teaching and learning practices that transform lives.
-Including his own.
+Through the observant eyes of an award-winning writer and educator, this unique and hard-hitting memoir details community college students breaking through barriers in ways that parallel the author’s own growth, integrating his insights on a four-decade career spent in education.
+Bachus offers story after story about teaching and learning practices that transform lives—including his own.

 A self-described bad student from a working-class single-parent family, the author of Open Admissions, spent his first two years after high school at Community College of Philadelphia; in time, his mother, wife, and son also studied there.
 Knowing that before the end of 2011, he must decide if he will take early retirement or remain indefinitely in his dream job, Bachus tracks the fall semester’s stories, his own and his students’, as if it were his final turn in the classroom.
 Open Admissions interweaves the story of this decision-making semester with the month-long sabbatical residency the following spring when, on a cliff-hugging cottage on the coast of Ireland, he begins to make sense of the previous fall and of a life measured in semesters.